Strange3438/CodeBot/HackerRank Python/README.md

-This file contains some basic problems solved from basic to intermediate in Python in HackerRank platform.
+This repository contains some basic problems solved from basic to intermediate in Python in HackerRank platform.